Remzi1993/jquery-manager/README.md

 Manage jQuery and jQuery Migrate on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress

 ## Why yet another jQuery Updater / Manager / Developer / Debugging tool?
 Because none of the developer tools let's you select a specific version of jQuery and/or jQuery Migrate.
 Providing both the production and the minified version.
-See features below! :trophy:
+See features below! :trophy:<br>
-:white_check_mark: Turn on/off jQuery and/or jQuery Migrate
+:white_check_mark: Turn on/off jQuery and/or jQuery Migrate<br>
-:white_check_mark: Activate a specific version of jQuery and/or jQuery Migrate
+:white_check_mark: Activate a specific version of jQuery and/or jQuery Migrate<br>
-:white_check_mark: Choose how to load **jQuery Migrate** in the 'Head' or at the end of the 'Body'
+:white_check_mark: Choose how to load **jQuery Migrate** in the 'Head' or at the end of the 'Body'<br>
 :white_check_mark: 'Async' or 'defer' jQuery and/or jQuery Migrate

 ## [Download](https://github.com/Remzi1993/wp-jquery-manager/releases) jQuery Manager for WordPress